ttkaralis/metabofon/README.md

 import pickle
 ```

-Next, lets load the pre-trained model.
+Next, let's load the pre-trained model.
 In this example we will use Elastic Net:

 ```
 model = joblib.load('ElasticNet.pkl')